geekhmer/geekhmer.github.io/source/_posts/2014-08-05-good-rails3-activerecord-finder-vs-very-good-rails4-activerecord-finder.markdown

 </p>

 <p>
-  Well, previouse article I had talked about "Keyword Arguments Feature in Ruby 2.0" now we can apply it with Rails4.
+  Well, previouse article I had talked about <a href="http://geekhmer.github.io/blog/2014/08/02/keyword-arguments-feature-in-ruby-2-dot-0/">Keyword Arguments Feature in Ruby 2.0</a>. now we can apply keyword arguments in Rails4.
 </p>

 <p>